A sample of my work

 Available for news and feature writing, editing, online content and advertorial writing.

-Sectors covered include: education, special needs, family travel, UK travel, business, retailing, marketing, food and drink, restaurants, wine, legal sector, luxury sector, conference and incentive travel, consumer and human interest.
+Sectors covered include: education, business, retailing, marketing, food and drink, restaurants, wine, legal sector, luxury sector, family travel, UK travel, conference and incentive travel, consumer and human interest.

 Zanzibar, the African island with Middle Eastern mercantile heritage, is temptingly tropical and full of culture.
 Bernadette John reports on why it's the ultimate holiday destination.
 It has everything going for it - white sands; turquoise seas bloated with tropical fish, coral, and dolphins to spot; wonderful food based around the island's bounty of spices, coconut and seafood.